What are the admission requirements?

 Yes.
 Campbell University has several online programs; however, Fort Bragg/Pope Field students can earn up to 49% of their degree online.
 The 49% will vary depending on the number of transfer credits.
 The calculation will include the number of transfer credits.
 49% rule calculation: number of hours needed for the degree minus the number of transfer credits multiplied by .49 equals the number of hours allowed to take online.

-No, as of January 1, 2013, Campbell University will not drop a student from a course if they do not show for the course.
+Yes, as of January 1, 2015, Campbell University will drop a student from a course if they do not show for the course.
 If a student registers for a course, they are expected to attend.
-If a student decides not to attend and does not drop the course during the add/drop period, they will be financially responsible for the course.
+If a student decides not to attend the first week of classes and does not drop the course during the add/drop period, they will be administratively dropped from the course.
+The student will not be financially responsible for any course that s/he is administratively dropped from as a No Show.

 Classes at the Fort Bragg Campus are in the evening only.
 Saturday and lunch time classes are available on the Pope Campus.
 Students may choose from over 80 online classes, and 80% of Fort Bragg traditional classes are blended, requiring only one in-class session per week.